-If you choose to study a major in Biotechnology, Clinical Measurement or Nutrition you will also select two minors from a prescribed minors list outlined in the Majors and Minors section below.
+If you choose to study a major in Biotechnology, Clinical Physiology or Nutrition, you will also select two minors from a prescribed minors list outlined in the Majors and Minors section below.

 If you study the Pathology major you will be required to complete 16 pathology units without the inclusion of minors.

 You also have the option to study the Biotechnology major and select a Diagnostic Pathology co-major.
 Upon graduation, if you opt for this co-major, you will receive the award of Bachelor of Medical Science (Biotechnology and Diagnostic Pathology).
 With this option, you also may transfer into the four-year accredited CL10 Bachelor of Medical Laboratory Science (Honours) degree.